Restricted Stock: Restricted Stock Units

 The "lapse" is the end of the restriction that prevented the shares from vesting and being transferred to you.
 The lapse election is the method by which you choose withholding methods and what will be done with the...

-Uncertainty, and even inconsistency, surrounds this situation.
+These retirement-eligibility provisions raise tax complications for both restricted stock and RSU grants, though the issues vary.
 For tax purposes it does not matter that you must actually retire to vest the shares.
 With restricted stock, taxation is triggered when the grant is...

 For restricted stock, it begins on the day after vesting, unless...

-Section 409A on nonqualified deferred compensation, introduced by the American Jobs Creation Act (AJCA), has created uncertainty...
+Section 409A on nonqualified deferred compensation has created uncertainty...

 Receiving deferred stock units, or RSUs that let you delay the delivery of shares (and thus taxes) at vesting, depends on...